CircuitVerse/CircuitVerseDocs/docs/decodersandplexers.md

 Using the property menu (as shown in the getting started section) we can pass multi-bit inputs and also increase or decrease the number of inputs that can be given to the multiplexer.

-Here is example where there are 4 three-bit inputs and a two-bit control signal or a 4 to 1 multiplexer.
+Here is an example where there are 4 three-bit inputs and a two-bit control signal or a 4 to 1 multiplexer.
 The truth table is given below:

 |    S1   |    S0   |    Out    |
 |---------|---------|-----------|